Telus Health

 Ensure all patient data and flows comply with regulation & clinical requirements.

-Create solutions that work with legacy backend limitation
+Create solutions that work with legacy backend limitations

-Entire flow had to exist inside a modal interface - no page refreshes, redirects and limited ability to save progress
+The entire flow had to exist inside a modal interface, with no page refreshes or redirects and limited ability to save progress

 Designing the solution